haining-b/haining-b.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "The Secret Life of Plants"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/2018-spring-teaching-1
-venue: "University 1, Department"
+venue: "University of California Berkeley, Department of Plant and Microbial Biology"
-date: 2014-01-01
+date: 2018-01-01 - 2018-05-25
-location: "City, Country"
+location: "Berkeley, CA"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.